Regularity of the inverse mapping in Banach function spaces: Preliminaries

-where $\cdot$ is used to express a composition of (multi-)linear mappings and $\otimes$ is a tensor product which makes a bilinear mapping from two linear ones, so that composition has sense.
+where $\cdot$ is used to express the composition of (multi-)linear mappings and $\otimes$ is a tensor product which makes a bilinear mapping from two linear ones, so that composition has sense.
 Further,

 Direct calculations show that $D^m (f\circ g)$ is made up from terms of the form

 with some coefficients, where $k_o \geq 1$, $k_i=0$ if and only if $i>k_0$ and $\sum\limits_{i=1}\limits^{m} k_i= m$.

 Moreover, for multi-linear mappings $A \in \mathcal{L}(S^{l+n},T)$, $B\in \mathcal{L}(R^k,S^l)$, and $C\in \mathcal{L}(R^m,S^n)$ it follows that $A\cdot (B \otimes C) \in \mathcal{L}(R^{k+m},T)$ is a $(k+m)$-linear mapping and we can estimate a norm as